Should you refinance or reprice your home loan?

 - Repricing packages for accounts with free conversion feature — these are designed for customers whose DBS home loan accounts are eligible for free conversion during the lock-in period

-Now that Andy and Ling have a clearer idea of what options are available to them, they are still stumped by the timeless dilemma — fixed or floating rates?
+While you might have decided on the 2 options, you might still be stumped by the timeless dilemma — fixed or floating rates?
 Which might be more viable or suitable for them?
 Get more answers from this article.

-Andy and Ling took out a S$700,000 home loan with Bank A for 25 years at 2.35% p.a. (fixed) and a lock-in period of 3 years.
+Andy and Ling took out a $500,000 home loan with Bank A for 25 years at 4.25% p.a. (fixed) and a lock-in period of 3 years.
 Now that they are soon exiting lock-in, they are thinking if they should reprice with Bank A or refinance with Bank B.

-Although repricing with Bank A is at a higher interest rate than refinancing with Bank B, after deducting fees, they could save more (about S$3,000) if they reprice.
-Of course, there are other considerations such as subsidies, synergy with other bank products, possible penalties payable and interest rates after the lock-in period that could turn the tables in favour of refinancing.
+Although Bank A and B are offering the same rates, after deducting fees, you might be saving more by repricing.
+Of course, there are other considerations such as subsidies, processing times, synergy with other bank products, possible penalties payable and interest rates after the lock-in period that could turn the tables in favour of refinancing.

 Exiting your lock-in period soon?
 Find out how much you can save if you refinance or reprice with DBS/POSB.